 The university is committed to updating and informing the campus community with respect to sexual assault cases and preventative measures.
 The following avenues are used to disseminate this information: offices of the vice president for student affairs, the dean of students and campus safety.
-Information about specific policies related to sexual assault can be found in the NU Student Handbook.
+Information about specific policies related to sexual assault can be found on the NU website.